aayushchoudhary030/aayushchoudhayr/README.md

-# aayushchoudhayr
+# aayushchoudhary
 this is my  2 git repositor
 <br>
-author - aayush choudhary
+author - aayush patidar